Jesus and Nicodemus

 Born again

-Christ goes straight to the heart of it: “Truly, I say to you, unless a man is born again, he cannot see the kingdom of God.”
+Christ goes straight to the heart of it: “Amen, amen, I say to you: unless a man is born anew, he cannot see the kingdom of God.”
 John 3:3 The Greek word rendered here as “again”, anōthen (ἄνωθεν), means both “again” and “from above”: the birth he announces comes from God.
 Nicodemus hears it on the level of the flesh and is astonished: “How can a man be born when he is old?
-Can he enter again into his mother's womb and be born?”
+Can he enter his mother’s womb a second time and be born?”
 John 3:4 The teacher of the Law conceives only a second birth of the flesh, and there he stumbles.

 Of water and the Spirit